boisgera/leap/UncLean.md

   2. How do we chain impure functions to define more complex impure functions?

-The first point is rather easy to solve.
-First note that the answer should be very assymetric: it should not be possible to execute impure functions from pure ones, otherwise the careful tracking of impurity would be broken.
+First note that the answer to the first point should be
+asymmetric: it should not be possible to execute impure functions from pure ones, otherwise the careful tracking of impurity would be broken.
-But we still need to integrate pure functions as impure one, which is quite easy, with a `do` block and the `return` keyword.
+But we still need to integrate pure functions as impure ones.
+This is actually quite easy, with a `do` block and the `return` keyword.